Cromab/discord-bot/README.md

 Bots in Discord can track miscellaneous junk you don't want to, handle responses to events, and just generally automate out tedious tasks.
 I personally set my first bot up when I wanted to track information for a tabletop game I GM for.

 ## This Guide
-This guide will assume the user has no experience with Discord and work from there.
+This guide will assume the user has a Discord, but not much experience outside of using it.
 By the end of this you should have a functional bot that can perform a few basic commands, respond to events, and save information received from users to a local drive or the cloud.
 Expanding from there is up to you.

+### (1) The Developer Portal
+First, head on over to the [Discord Developer Portal](https://discord.com/developers/applications) and create an account.
+Afterwards,